Tohono Oʼodham: Health

-Beginning in the 1960s, government intervention in the tribe's agricultural cultivation caused the Tohono Oʼodham tribe members to shift from a traditional plant-based diet to one that favored foods high in fat and calories.
+Beginning in the 1960s, government intervention in the tribe's agricultural cultivation caused the Tohono Oʼodham tribal citizens to shift from a traditional plant-based diet to one that favored foods high in fat and calories.
 The government began to close off the tribe's water source, preventing the Indigenous group from being able to produce traditional crops.
-This resulted in the widespread trend of type 2 diabetes among members of the tribe.
+This resulted in the widespread trend of type 2 diabetes among citizens of the tribe.
 The adaptation of a processed food diet caused the presence of type 2 diabetes to rise at alarming rates, with nearly 60 percent of the adult population in the tribe facing this disease and 75 percent of children expected to contract this disease in their lifetime.
 Children are also at risk for childhood obesity.

 Many of the original crops that the Indigenous group produced, such as tepary beans, squash, and the buds of cholla cactus, were items that could have aided in combating the diabetes crisis within the community.
 These foods possessed nutrients that would have helped normalize blood sugar and minimize the impact of diabetes.
 However, as a result of government intervention, many of these traditional foods were lost.
 A local nonprofit, Tohono Oʼodham Community Action (TOCA), has built a set of food systems programs that contribute to public health, cultural revitalization, and economic development.
 It has started a cafe that serves traditional foods.

 The Tohono Oʼodham community has made efforts to combat future issues by attempting to rehabilitate the systems the tribe had in place before government intervention.
 The Indigenous group has been advocating for the restoration of their water privileges so that they will be able to effectively produce traditional crops for the tribe.
 Moreover, even in tribal schools, such as those in the local Baboquivari Unified School District, the quality of lunch programs is being reassessed in order to bring a larger emphasis of the need for healthier food options.

-The Tohono Oʼodham Nation is one of the only Indigenous groups to offer tribal members access to medical treatment in the United States.
-Requirements for this enrollment include being a Mexican citizen and a member of the Tohono Oʼodham tribe.
+The Tohono Oʼodham Nation is one of the few Indigenous groups to offer tribal citizens access to medical treatment in the United States.
+Requirements for this enrollment include being a citizen of Mexico and of the Tohono Oʼodham Nation.
 As advocacy for the border wall continues to grow, inspections and securities along these boundaries have heightened, limiting tribal members' access to resources beyond the border.